General Relativistic Radiation Magnetohydrodynamic Simulations of Thin Magnetically Arrested Disks: Results

 The radiation flux along jets in both directions also exhibits a non-uniform distribution having a more enhanced emission in the north side in a opening angle roughly similar to the EM emission.
 The disk seems to spontaneously break the north-south symmetry of the emission and then the larger radiation flux to the north may maintain that asymmetry for long periods of time.
 It is not clear if the asymmetry would persist if the RADHR simulation was run longer, but we see this present to some degree in each of our RAD-GRMHD simulations and a weaker asymmetry was seen in some simulations of \citet{Avara16} as well suggesting the magnetic wind may be playing a role in the observed behavior.
 This kind of asymmetry has also been reported by \citet{Narayan16} when computing the radiative emission from their simulation of a supercritical accretion flow.
 In their case the asymmetry was also due to the fact M1 scheme needs improvements to properly handle the radiation field in the funnel region.

-A zoom-in in both images shows that the emission comes mainly from the region inside $r$=15$R_g$ and these two images also show a large deviation from the profile expected from the NT73 model since in our case both fluxes are far from homogeneous distribution in both sides because the NT73 model does not take into account the contribution from both jet and wind.
+A zoom-in in the luminosities shows that most of the emission comes mainly from the region inside $r$=15$R_g$ which corresponds to the region that reached equilibrium.
+These two images also show a large deviation from the profile expected according to the NT73 model.
+The NT73 model does not include the presence of jets and winds and for this reason a more uniform distribution would be expected.
+Our results show that the presence of jets and winds has important effects since they provide a very important contribution to the total luminosity.